Asymptotic invariants of lattices in locally compact groups: Rank and cost

 In our work we will also need the notion of cost for measure preserving actions of unimodular locally compact groups.
 Observe however, as for the $\ell^2$-Betti numbers \cite{pet2013}, that this definition depends on a choice of a Haar measure on the group and it is not an invariant of orbit equivalence, see Theorem 1.20 of \cite{car2017}.

-\begin{dfn} Assume that the \lcsc group $G$ acts on the standard probability space $(X,\mu)$ and fix a cross section $Y\subset X$ and denote by $\rel_Y$ the cross equivalence relation.
+\begin{dfn} Let $G$ be a unimodular \lcsc group $G$ and let us fix a Haar measure $\haar$.
+Assume that $G$ acts on the standard probability space $(X,\mu)$ and fix a cross section $Y\subseteq X$ and denote by $\rel_Y$ the cross equivalence relation.
 We set \end{dfn}

-Observe that if $Y$ and $Y'$ are cross sections, then $\rel_Y$ and $\rel_{Y'}$ are strongly orbit equivalent with compression factor $\covol(Y)/\covol(Y')$, see \cite[Proposition 4.3]{kye2015}, and therefore the cost of $G$ is well defined.
-As for countable groups we define the cost of the group to be the infimum of the cost of all of its free \pmp actions $\cost(G):=\inf_{G\curvearrowright X}\cost(G\curvearrowright X)$ with respect to a fixed Haar measure.
-The \textit{fixed price problem} can also be posed in the context of \lcsc groups: does it exist a \lcsc unimodular group $G$ equipped with a fixed Haar measure $\haar$ and two free actions of $G$ which do not have the same cost?
+Observe that if $Y$ and $Y'$ are cross sections, then $\rel_Y$ and $\rel_{Y'}$ are strongly orbit equivalent with compression factor $\covol(Y)/\covol(Y')$, see \cite[Proposition 4.3]{kye2015}, and therefore the cost of a \pmp action of $G$ is well defined.
+As for countable groups we define the cost of the group to be the infimum of the cost of all of its free \pmp actions $\cost(G)\coloneqq \inf_{G\curvearrowright X}\cost(G\curvearrowright X)$ with respect to a fixed Haar measure.
+The \textit{fixed price problem} can also be posed in the context of \lcsc groups: does there exist a \lcsc unimodular group $G$ equipped with a fixed Haar measure $\haar$ and two free actions of $G$ which do not have the same cost?
 As an example amenable groups have fixed price $1$ (which does not depend on the measure) since every cross equivalence relation is amenable, \cite[Proposition 4.3]{kye2015}.
-It has also been announced that $\mathrm{SL}_2(\br)$ has also fixed price.
+It has also been announced that $\mathrm{SL}_2(\br)$ has fixed price.
 It is unknown whether $\mathrm{SL}_n(\br)$ has fixed price $1$ for $n\geq 3$ and even whether for any \lcsc group $G$ the group $\bz\times G$ has fixed price $1$.

-Finally remark that Proposition \ref{prop:standardcross} (see also Theorem 3.28 of \cite{CGS}) imply that such a definition of cost is also well defined for actions on arbitrary spaces as soon as the admit a cross section.
+The definition of cost clearly makes sense outside the context of standard probability space; one can use an external cross section instead of a cross section.
+Also remark that combining Proposition \ref{prop:standardcross} and Theorem 3.28 of \cite{CGS} we obtain that the cost of an action on a non standard probability space is the same as the cost of some of its standard factors.

-\begin{dfn} Let $G$ be a \lcsc compactly generated group.
-Suppose that $G$ acts on the probability measure space $(X,\mu)$ preserving the measure and let $U\subset G$ be a neighborhood of the identity.
-We set $(X)_U:=\{x\in X:\ gx\neq x\ \forall g\in U\}$.
-Clearly if the action is free $(X)_U=X$ for every $U$.
-We say that the action is $U$-\defin{thick} if $(X)_U=X$ up to a null set. \end{dfn}
+\begin{dfn} Let $G$ be a \lcsc group.
+Suppose that $G$ acts on the probability measure space $(X,\mu)$ preserving the measure and let $U\subseteq G$ be a neighborhood of the identity.
+We set We say that the action is $U$-\defin{thick} if $(X)_U=X$ up to a null set. \end{dfn}

+Clearly if the action is free $(X)_U=X$ for every $U$ and so it is $U$-thick for every $U$.